Gowerlabs/lumomat/README.md

 # lumomat

+*This package is in beta and has not yet been released, master is functional but changes to the data structures may be made before final release*

 MATLAB tools for LUMO data.

 `lumomat` allows one to read LUMO output files, explore their contents, and export to common file formats.

 # Installation